Reviews You Can Rely On

 Why Trust GearLab

 For this review, we put together a dream team of testers.
 Review Editor Ross Patton has spent countless hours with an impact driver in his hands during his years working in the HVAC industry as well as building custom features for a world-class snowboard park.
 Senior Review Editor David Wise grew up using power tools and also has a degree in mechanical engineering from MIT.
 He has used a plethora of tools for a multitude of projects, including designing and building deepwater surveying robots.
-Senior Research Analyst Austin Palmer has plenty of experience with impact drivers from his experience working on oil rigs in Texas as well as being an avid DIY specialist.
+Head of Testing Austin Palmer has plenty of experience with impact drivers from his experience working on oil rigs in Texas as well as being an avid DIY specialist.
 Review Editor Matt Spencer, the newest addition to the power tool testing team, is currently studying engineering and has impressed the crew with his ability to uncover the subtle nuances that set great products apart from those that fall short.

 Lots of bolts and the old trusty stopwatch are a few of the tools we...